 But questionable cultural practices aside, even evidence-based conservation science faces an ethical dilemma.
 Continue reading

 Terra Incognita Travel’s first Wildlife Blogger of the Year competition was a resounding success with stories from nature writers around the world.
 I’m delighted to have my story included in their new wildlife blog eBook alongside other personal stories of wildlife encounters and conservation insights.
 The team at Terra Incognita describe below the idea behind the collection and what the judges—renowned conservationists, scientists, nature writers and filmmakers—said about the top stories.
 Continue reading

 I lift the blinds on the back door and there he is.
-Every morning, the garden birds arrive for breakfast but while other birds wait in the pine trees or gather on the fence, this fledgling has been sitting between the flower pots.
-As I open the door, he hurries forward to be first in line for the soaked mealworms I sprinkle on the patio, then under the table where he will be safe.
-I have grown fond of this blackbird fledgling, although I know he is quite poorly.
+Every morning, the garden birds arrive for breakfast but while other birds wait in the pine trees or gather on the fence, this fledgling sits between the flower pots.
+As I open the door, he hurries forward to be first in line for the soaked mealworms I sprinkle on the patio and then under the table where he will be safe.
+I have grown fond of this blackbird fledgling, although I know he is sick.
 He can no longer fly like his sibling.
 Continue reading

 We all have favourite books.
 Some books explore the human condition, helping us understand ourselves and each other.
 Other books teach us about nature with fascinating stories of wildlife and wilderness.
 Books that have the power to change us are those that challenge our beliefs and offer new perspectives.
 These books can lead us to live a more conscientious and compassionate life.

 I’d like to share some of my favourite books in the areas of health and wellness, sustainable and ethical living, wildlife conservation, and family and education.
 These books have enlightened and inspired me to live a more considered life.
 I hope some of these books may help you in your life too.
 Continue reading

 By Tracy Brighten